JiachengZ01/JiachengZ01.github.io/index.md

 ## About Me

-Hi there, I am Jiacheng Zhang, a Ph.D. candidate at [Trustworthy Machine Learning and Reasoning Group (TMLR)](https://github.com/tmlr-group) in the Faculty of Engineering and Information Technology, the University of Melbourne, advised by [Prof. Feng Liu](https://fengliu90.github.io/) and [Prof. Ben Rubinstein](https://www.bipr.net/).
+Hi there, I am Jiacheng Zhang, a Ph.D. candidate at [Trustworthy Machine Learning and Reasoning Group](https://github.com/tmlr-group) in the Faculty of Engineering and Information Technology, the University of Melbourne, advised by [Prof. Feng Liu](https://fengliu90.github.io/) and [Prof. Ben Rubinstein](https://www.bipr.net/).
 Before that, I obtained my Honours degree from the University of Sydney, feeling fortunate to learn from [Prof. Tongliang Liu](https://tongliang-liu.github.io/).

 I am passionate about advancing the field of **trustworthy machine learning**, with a long-term vision of enabling **safe, reliable, and ethically aligned AI systems** that can be responsibly deployed in real-world environments.
 My current research interests lie in improving the **robustness** and **safety** of AI systems at multiple levels, including:
 - Safety alignment for multimodal large language models